 We enhance interactive exploration by enabling a selection mechanism that's linked with all the views in StratomeX.
-Users can select both samples (see the second cluster in the second column of Figure 2) and genes (see the second cluster in the third column in Figure 2) at the same time.
+Users can select both samples (see the second cluster in the second cluster in the second cluster 2) and genes (see the second cluster in the third column in Figure 2) at the same time.
 In Figure 2, the ribbons in StratomeX highlight the selection of the samples.